 National Rural Education Association (NREA)

-NRCSA is one of thirty-one state rural community school organizations affiliated with the National Rural Education Association (NREA).
+NRCSA is one of thirty-two state rural community school organizations affiliated with the National Rural Education Association (NREA).
 The NREA is the oldest established national organization of its kind in the United States.
 Formerly known as the REA, the Association traces its origins back to 1907 when it was originally founded as the Department of Rural Education.
 Through the years it has evolved as a strong and respected organization of rural school administrators, teachers, board members, regional service agency personnel, researchers, business and industry representatives, and others interested in maintaining the vitality of rural school systems across the country.

 NRCSA is also an affiliate of the National Rural Education Advocacy Coalition, which combines efforts on behalf of rural community schools with rural AASA advocacy into one group.
 This NREAC coalition is focused on the rural community school presence at the federal level.

 The NREA annually holds a Convention and sponsors awards, scholarships, grants, and honors for students and educators including:

 - The NREA Foundation Essay Contest